opencog/learn/Theory-Notes.md

 algorithms for working with them.

-Thus, a part (a large part?) of the task here is to obtain, create and work with resonable algorithms that can do optimal things, without taking too long to get something done.
+Thus, a part (a large part?) of the task here is to obtain, create and work with reasonable algorithms that can do optimal things, without taking too long to get something done.
 Of course, humans have discovered many such: the greedy algorithm or the Davis-Putnam DPLL algorithm.
 The question now is "how can I automate that discovery?"